jtsu/Catalyst_ZTP/README.md

 7. Click 'Saved and Upload' button
     * Saves a local copy of the converted python data to the local 'data' subdirectory.
     * The python data file and the ztp.py script in the 'data' subdirectory will be upload to the TFTP.

+## Acknowledgements
+Huge thank you to Charles Llewellyn from the Cisco GVE Devnet team for his partnership and support creating this script.